 -Laura Land (Chicago Crowd Surfer)

-Fast forward three years and one band name later, Joybird’s 2019 release, Landing, extends a broad focus on the communities we live in, the voices that define our nation, the joy of those who came before us.
+Joybird’s 2019 release, Landing, extends a broad focus on the communities we live in, the voices that define our nation, the joy of those who came before us.
 These songs prove a healing balm for burned-out activists, tired hearts, anyone who has tried and failed.
-Jess sings with gentle confidence, with a heart that does not soften as she compares “not good enough” and “should’ve tried harder” to dust in the corners of her mind, to be seen, then lovingly swept and discarded.
-McIntosh’s growth as a songwriter was accompanied by an expansion in musical collaboration as well.
-Beyond the original trio, this album features the likes of Dan Andree (The Henhouse Prowlers) on fiddle, Steve Doyle (The Hoyle Brothers) on dobro and telecaster, Sara Leginsky (Glass Mountain) on banjo and vocals, and Emily Nott on guitar and vocals, Cass Pautler on clarinets, and Anna S. Jacobson on French horn and trumpet.
-The album was recorded almost entirely live, highlighting the fluidity of a group that’s been together on the road, in bars and coffee shops, and in each other’s homes, in music and in friendship.
+Jess sings with gentle confidence, with a heart that does not soften as she compares “not good enough” and “should’ve tried harder” to dust in the corners of her mind.
+McIntosh’s growth as a songwriter accompanied Joybird's collective expansion as well.
+This album features double fiddles, (add Dan Andree, The Henhouse Prowlers), dobro & telecaster from Steve Doyle (The Hoyle Brothers), three-part female harmonies from Sara Leginsky (Glass Mountain) and Emily Nott, clarinet from Cass Pautler, and french horn and trumpet from Anna S. Jacobson.
+Landing highlights the fluidity of a group thats core strength lies in love and respect for one another, built in bars and living rooms, on stages and in the back seats, whose mission according to Jess, is "to create just about any thing we can to draw people closer to hearing ourselves in each other."